Last updated: 2026-04-20

 How much does it cost to maintain a Chrysler?

-Annual repair costs for the Chrysler Pacifica are estimated at $647/year based on independent reliability data.
+Annual repair costs for Chrysler models range from $631 to $647 based on independent reliability data.
+Costs vary significantly by model and year.

 Which Chrysler models should I avoid?